Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Discussions and Limitations

 \section{Discussions and Limitations}

-So far, quantum algorithms have been executed on a single quantum computer.
-However, several hardware constraints prevent the implementation of large quantum circuits on a single QPU.
-Therefore, distributed computing is essential to compete with large-scale computing tasks in quantum cloud environments.
-In this sense, we recently proposed a network design, Q-Fly \cite{sakuma2024opticalinterconnectmodularquantum}, inspired by modern supercomputers, ~\cite{sakuma2024opticalinterconnectmodularquantum,kim2009dragonfly}.
-The near-unlimited scaling of multicomputer systems or the size of a data center in the near future makes it even more vital to efficiently utilize these resources.
-Therefore, efficient resource allocation mechanisms are essential in quantum cloud environments.

-This paper proposes a quantum circuit partitioning resource allocation game model (QC-PRAGM) as an exploratory approach to game theory, a powerful and proven mathematical tool in classical cloud computing, for preventing overcharging customers and maximizing resource utilization in quantum clouds.
-Additionally, to effectively address both costs and communication between nodes, we propose QC-PRAGM++ to maximize the number of local gates in a partition by choosing the optimal combinations of qubits.
+Distributed computing is essential to compete with large-scale computing tasks in quantum cloud environments.
+The near-unlimited scalability of multicomputer systems and the size of future data centers make it increasingly vital to utilize these resources efficiently.
+Consequently, effective resource allocation mechanisms are essential in quantum cloud environments.
+This paper proposes a quantum circuit partitioning resource allocation game model (QC-PRAGM) as an exploratory approach to game theory, a powerful and proven mathematical tool in classical cloud computing, for preventing overcharging customers and minimizing the communication between nodes.
 We demonstrate analytically that clients are charged appropriately (with a total cost at most $\frac{4}{3}$ the optimal cost) while optimizing quantum cloud resources.
 Further, our simulations indicate that QC-PRAGM++ performs better than random and round robin approaches in terms of the cost per quantum node, total cost, maximum cost, number of partitions, and number of remote gates.
 However, we have considered using a fully connected network, which has limited scalability.
-Therefore, we are considering our Q-Fly \cite{sakuma2024opticalinterconnectmodularquantum} topology for the future.
+Therefore, we are considering Q-Fly \cite{sakuma2024opticalinterconnectmodularquantum} topology for the future.